nursethestrings/nursethestrings.github.io/README.md

 Syntax highlighted code block

 Markdown is a lightweight and easy-to-use syntax  for styling your writing.
+It includes conventions
-It includes conventions for setting text styles, headings, links, images, etc..
+for setting text styles, headings, links, images,...

 ```
 # Threads